denisvrdoljak/TXU-Python-Feb2019/14-FinalProject/README.md

 # Final Project

+Answer the following questions using the dataset in this folder.
+Work in teams, and break up tasks.

 ## Project Questions
-Answer the following questions about using this dataset

 1. What is the trend year-over-year for total energy usage?
 2. What is the yearly trend for some given energe type?
 3. What is the ratio of poluting to total energy sources for the EPA?